Skip to main content

 Larger single-family (more bedrooms)Up to 1,500 gallons typical; larger for 5+ bedroom

-Consult 410 IAC 6-8.3-60 and your local health department for the exact capacity table tied to bedroom count and design flow for your specific installation.
+Check 410 IAC 6-8.3-60 and your local health department for the exact capacity table based on bedroom count and design flow for your installation.

 The 6.5-Foot Maximum Water Depth Rule